 Buying a home is a big enough expense in itself, one that most people will be paying on for the next 15 to 30 years.
 And then on top of that, they have to pay property tax every year – even after the mortgage is paid off.
 In addition, the current and projected property tax can affect whether home sellers make a sale or not.
 But property taxes are a necessary evil because they are the chief source of revenue for most local governments.
 These inevitable and ongoing property taxes should be a concern for both buyers and sellers.
-So let’s break down what your property tax really means in Bloomfield HIlls .
+So let’s break down what your property tax really means in Metro Detroit Michigan.

 Property Tax Calculation Essentials

 Your property tax assessment in Metro Detroit Michigan is calculated “based on the assessed value of your property, any exemptions you qualify for and property tax rate.”
 That’s sounds simple enough, but in reality, it is far more complicated than that.

 That because in some places the value is assessed annually, and in others, it is done every other year.
 In addition, in some areas, the assessed value is just the market value while in others the assessed value is arrived at by multiplying the market value by what is called an assessment rate.
 And the exemptions, such as a homestead exemption, don’t affect your property’s market value, just the assessed value, which lowers your tax bill.

 And there’s more, according to real estate tax experts.
 “Property taxes pay for things like public schools, community colleges, libraries, local government employees’ salaries, parks and recreation, sanitation, sewer, police and fire protection, roads and other local needs such as mosquito control.
 Each of these items can have its own percentage rate that is multiplied by the assessed value of your property to determine a portion of your bill.
 The taxes you owe for each item are totaled to determine your final property tax bill.”

 There are many things that can affect your property tax in Metro Detroit Michigan.
 These include: